Beshoy-Andraus/GMTK2025/README.md

 R or Backspace to restart the level

-(Currently, the only way to go back to the main menu is to make it past the last level or reload your page.
+(Currently, the only way to go back to the main menu is to complete the last level or reload the page.)
 There was a pause menu, but that broke last minute, so I had to remove it.)

 All levels are unlocked from the get-go, so if you get stuck on a level, you are more than welcome to reload your page, launch the game, and just skip it.